-In our closed Facebook group we often discuss UTI-like symptoms in men and women who also have negative urine culture results (this is when no bacteria grows in their urine specimen).
+In our closed Facebook group, we often discuss UTI-like symptoms in men and women who also have negative urine culture results (when no bacteria grows in their urine specimen).

-While standard urine culture test could often be misleading, it is still an important piece of a puzzle in finding a cure.
-One of the issues with this test is that it can grow only a certain type of bacteria.
+While standard urine culture test could often be misleading, it is still an essential piece of the puzzle in finding a cure.
+One of the issues with this test is that it can grow only a specific type of bacteria.

-So when urine cultures are negative while symptoms seem to persist, physicians often screen for a range of other non-typical microbes, like mycoplasma and chlamydia.
+So when urine cultures are negative while symptoms seem to persist, physicians often screen for other non-typical microbes, like mycoplasma and chlamydia.

 Mycoplasma (Ureaplasma), Chlamydia & UTI-like symptoms

-Conversely, Chlamydia trachomatis, Mycoplasma genitalium, Ureaplasma species, Urealyticum, Gardnerella vaginalis, & Candida are among the few least popular ones that originate in female’s vagina.
+Conversely, Chlamydia trachomatis, Mycoplasma genitalium, Ureaplasma species, Urealyticum, Gardnerella vaginalis, & Candida are among the few least popular ones originate in the female vaginas.

-- The are leukocyte (white blood cells) in your urinalysis but culture shows no bacterial growth.
+- Your urinalysis has leukocytes (white blood cells), but the culture shows no bacterial growth.

 - Standard UTI antibiotics do not work.
-You took the complete course but symptoms remained the same.
+You took the complete course, but the symptoms remained the same.